ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### JWT Based Authorization and Authorization

 Ballerina uses scope based authorization.
 The JWT can include scopes available for the user.
 The scopes can then be validated in the Ballerina service.
-For example, the following service will only allow invocations, if "hello" scope is available for the user.
+For example, the following service will only allow invocations, if 'hello' scope is available for the user.

 Note that the `authConfig` attribute of the `@http:ServiceConfig` annotation has been modified to enforce the authorization check.